sahilbishnoi26/teradata-mcp-server/README.md

 You can set an API key using the environment variable `MCPO_API_KEY`.
 Caution: there is no default value, not no authorization needed by default.

+The default port is 8002.

 ```sh
 export MCPO_API_KEY=top-secret
 docker compose --profile rest up
 ```

-You can now access the OpenAPI docs at: [http://localhost:8001/docs](http://localhost:8001/docs)
+You can now access the OpenAPI docs at: [http://localhost:8002/docs](http://localhost:8002/docs)

 ---